Prepaid cards for all currencies

 How do prepaid currency cards work?

-When you take out a multi-currency prepaid card, you’ll be provided with a PIN, expiry date, card number and verification code on the back (CVV).
-Most prepaid cards also have a contactless payment feature.
+When you take out a multi-currency prepaid card, you’ll get a PIN, expiry date, card number and verification code on the back (CVV).
+Most prepaid cards also have contactless payment so you can just tap and go.

-Simply load money onto the multi-currency card using:
+Simply load money onto the multi-currency card using any of the following:

 • Your debit card